aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/port-profiles.md

             # Number of LACP BPDUs lost before deeming the peer down.
 EOS default is 3.
             multiplier: <int>

-          # Port-Channel L2 Subinterfaces.
-          # Subinterfaces are only supported on routed port-channels, which means they cannot be configured on MLAG port-channels.
-          # Setting short_esi: auto generates the short_esi automatically using a hash of configuration elements.
-          # Please see the notes under "EVPN A/A ESI dual-attached endpoint scenario" before setting short_esi: auto.
-          subinterfaces:

-              # Subinterface number.
-            - number: <int; 1-1048575; required; unique>

-              # Description for subinterface.
-              # This can be a template using the AVD string formatter syntax: https://avd.arista.com/stable/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-descriptions-names.html#avd-string-formatter-syntax.
-              # The available template fields are:
-              #   - `subinterface` - The full subinterface name.
-              #   - `subinterface_number` - The number for the subinterface.
-              #   - `vlan_id` - The VLAN ID bridged to this subinterface.
-              #   - `dot1q_client_vlan` - The Client VLAN ID encapsulation.
-              #   - `endpoint_type` - The `type` of the connected endpoint either set on the endpoint or taken from `connected_endpoints_keys.type` like `server`, `router` etc.
-              #   - `endpoint` - The name of the connected endpoint
-              description: <str>

-              # In format xxxx:xxxx:xxxx or "auto".
-              # Required for multihomed port-channels with subinterfaces.
-              short_esi: <str>

-              # VLAN ID to bridge.
-              # Default is the subinterface number.
-              vlan_id: <int; 1-4094>
-              encapsulation_vlan:

-                # Client VLAN ID encapsulation.
-                # Default is the subinterface number.
-                client_dot1q: <int; 1-4094>

-              # EOS CLI rendered directly on the port-channel subinterface in the final EOS configuration.
-              raw_eos_cli: <str>

-              # Custom structured config added under port_channel_interfaces.[name=<subinterface>] for the EOS Config schema.
-              structured_config: <dict>

           # EOS CLI rendered directly on the port-channel interface in the final EOS configuration.
           raw_eos_cli: <str>